 - Malibu Creek State Park

-Hands down, the top activities in Malibu are all beach related – sunbathing, surfing, stand-up paddleboarding etc. Paragliding over the hills of Malibu is also an experience you’ll never forget.
+The top activities in Malibu are all beach related – sunbathing, surfing, stand-up paddleboarding etc. Paragliding over the hills of Malibu was an experience I’ll definitely never forgot!

-Malibu is a super popular surfing spot and you’ll often see surfers catching some waves on its many beaches.
+Malibu is a super popular surfing spot and I got to watch so many surfers catching some waves on its many beaches.
 If you’ve never surfed before then get yourself a surfing lesson and learn!
 You could also try tandem paragliding if you prefer.

-Another popular activity is heading along one of the trails that weaves through the canyons, waterfalls and grasslands of the Santa Monica Mountains.
+Another activity I loved was heading along one of the trails that weaves through the canyons, waterfalls and grasslands of the Santa Monica Mountains.
 End your hike with a glass of wine.

 Activities In Venice Beach

-There’s also lots to do in Venice Beach.
-It’s a very arty and trendy area with a wide range of activities to keep you occupied.
+Venice Beach is a very arty and trendy area with a wide range of activities to keep you occupied.